zxlml/zxlml.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. candidate at College of Informatics, Huazhong Agricultural University, supervised by [Prof. Hong Chen](https://chenhongml.github.io/).
-Previously, I received the B.S. degree in Engineering from China Agricultural University in 2019.
+Previously, I was persuing the M.S. degree with assistance of [Prof. Lingjuan Wu](https://www.researchgate.net/profile/Lingjuan-Wu).
+I received the B.S. degree in Engineering from China Agricultural University in 2019.

 My research interests lie in the areas of optimization and learning theory, with emphasis on the following topics: